-We are pleased to announce that North America Immigration Law Group has so far received over 4,000 EB-1A, EB-1B and EB-2 NIW approval notices.
-In 2014 and 2015, the approval rate is 98.22% for cases using our "Approval or Refund®" (money back guarantee) service and 96.95% for all types of services we offer for these categories combined.
-For NIW cases, the approval rate for the year 2014 and 2015 was 99.18% for cases using our "Approval or Refund®" (money back guarantee) service and the overall approval rate for all types of NIW cases of 98.47%.
+We are pleased to announce that North America Immigration Law Group has so far received over 4,000 EB-1A, EB-1B and EB-2 NIW approval notices with an approval rate of 98.22% for cases using our "Approval or Refund®" (money back guarantee) service and 96.95% for all types of services we offer for these categories combined.
+For NIW cases in particular, the approval rate for the year 2014 and 2015 was 99.18% for cases using our "Approval or Refund®" (money back guarantee) service with an overall approval rate for all types of NIW cases of 98.47%.
 This success rate helps to illustrate just how well we understand the NIW process and how to apply it to our client’s particular situations.

 North America Immigration Law Group always reminds our clients not to forget that a successful national interest argument does not establish eligibility for second preference classification.
 The National Interest Waiver (NIW) waives a labor certification and the necessity of having an offer of employment, but it does not waive the basic "entry" requirements for second preference classification.
 Therefore only after the second preference threshold is satisfied can a National Interest Waiver (NIW) be considered.